informational alert

 Application office hours

 PCEF staff are available almost weekly for the duration of the open application period.
 The office hours are open to all who would like to ask questions of staff and listen to the questions of others in a group setting.
-Multiple staff from each organization will attend.
-Information about office hours will be coming soon.
+Staff from each funding area will attend.
+Office hours dates are listed below.

 Energy efficiency and renewable energy technical assistance